Alberta Setting Key Dates for Possible Sports Betting, iGaming Launch

 It ain't easy

-However, as Ontario learned, shaking things up is not always simple.
-While there will be some operators launching in Alberta that have never taken a bet in the province before, several will be joining its regulated market that have been active there for years.
-Disentangling themselves from those preexisting activities and starting fresh in the regulated market is no small thing.
+While there will be some operators launching in Alberta that have never taken a bet in the province, several will be joining its regulated market that have been active there for years.

-Alberta is permitting operators to preregister customers in the province, such as Caesars Sportsbook.
-That is presumably to help level the playing field between “grey” operators and those that are starting from scratch.
+This is presumably to help level the playing field between so-called “grey” market operators (which may be regulated abroad or outside the province, but not by the province itself) and those that are starting from scratch.

-“In Alberta and other regulated jurisdictions, fantasy sports are generally treated as part of iGaming because they involve wagering and elements of chance, despite including a skill component,” another AGLC FAQ states.
+“In Alberta and other regulated jurisdictions, fantasy sports are generally treated as part of iGaming because they involve wagering and elements of chance, despite including a skill component,” the other AGLC FAQ states.
 “As a result, fantasy sports offerings are typically subject to licensing, regulatory oversight, and compliance requirements similar to those that apply to poker and sports betting.”

-Although the AGLC is keeping an eye on the Ontario court case that may allow provinces to access international iGaming liquidity, the commission says that "no determination has been made at this time regarding the permissibility of peer-to-peer games involving players located outside of Canada."
+Although the AGLC is keeping an eye on an Ontario court case that may allow provinces to access international iGaming liquidity, the commission says that "no determination has been made at this time regarding the permissibility of peer-to-peer games involving players located outside of Canada."

 "Any future position will be based on a detailed evaluation of legal authority, regulatory oversight, operational controls, and player-protection requirements," the FAQ adds.